by Starsky Hutch 76

 [(*) Editor’s note: The Supergirl from 500,000 years in the future first appeared in the Supergirl stories “Crisis at the Crossroads of Time,” Superman Family #215 (February, 1982) and “Victory is Only 5,000 Centuries Away,” Superman Family #216 (March, 1982).]

-The two had come here in search of Superman after learning of the recent events that had befallen Superman and his beloved city of Metropolis, as well as Washington, D.C.
+The two had come here in search of Superman after learning of the recent events that had befallen him and his beloved city of Metropolis, as well as Washington, D.C.
 Just two days ago, the usually harmless Mr. Mxyzptlk returned to Earth as some kind of hybrid with a malicious crystalline entity called Aethyr and dropped Argo City itself onto Metropolis.
 Superman managed to destroy it, breaking it into billions of pieces and preventing it from crushing the city flat.
 Afterward, if it had been made of anything else, Superman could have cleaned it up himself with few problems.
 Unfortunately, Argo City was mostly composed of kryptonite.
 Thankfully, much of it was anti-kryptonite, which only affected non-powered Kryptonians, but far too much of it was made of green kryptonite, the deadly variety that could kill Superman.
 He had absorbed an intense amount of radiation from it, forcing him to flee to the Moon, where he briefly passed out.

 If that had not been enough, the Phantom Zone itself was emptied of all its inhabitants, and an already weakened Superman had to return to Earth to defend Washington, D.C., alone against a horde of Kryptonian criminals led by General Dru-Zod.
 But it was not Superman who managed to defeat them at all.
 While battling them, Mxyzptlk’s personality managed to win out over Aethyr, and he began absorbing all the Phantom Zone villains into his crystalline structure.
-Then Mxyzptlk-Aethyr left, intending to take over the fifth dimensional world of Zrfff, Mxyzptlk’s home dimension. (*)
+Then Mxyzptlk-Aethyr left, intending to take over the fifth-dimensional world of Zrfff, Mxyzptlk’s home dimension. (*)

 [(*) Editor’s note: See “Phantom Zone: The Final Chapter,” DC Comics Presents #97 (September, 1986).]